Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 ### Queue-Based Load Leveling pattern
 > ⚠️ Pending task Queue-based Load Leveling pattern - (Queue-based ticket rendering experience) covered by  #1865952
 > This section will talk about how moving work out of the request processing stream will  create more bandwidth for request throughput by reducing long running operations that tie up CPU, RAM, and network connections.
-Improved request bandwidth provides additional benefits for scaling, and smoothes out edge case scenarios such as a user buying 20 tickets, that can lead to reliability problems as requests become queued during high throughput scenarios.
+Improved request bandwidth provides additional benefits for scaling, and will smooth out edge case scenarios such as a user buying 20 tickets, that can lead to reliability problems as requests become queued during high throughput scenarios.

 ### Rate Limiting pattern
-> ⚠️ Pending task Rate Limiting pattern - (Multichannel API Capability) covered by #1864671
+> ⚠️ Pending task Rate Limiting pattern - (Multichannel API Capability experience) covered by #1864671

 <!-- #2 Security pillar -->
 ## Security